sldimitrov/ReactWeatherApp/README.md

 # Status: 📶
-All tasks that were given to me for this project are completed. ✅ <br/> Although, I am not satisfied completely because there is always a thing or two to improve.
-Stay tuned for more!
+All tasks that were given to me for this project are completed. ✅ <br/> Although, I am not satisfied completely because there is always a thing or two to improve. <br/>
+#Stay tuned for more!#

 # Credits: 📝
 This project is course work for my internship in Orbis. <br/>